arracinim/Sewers-Rover/README.md

 https://ds4.epm.com.co/
 ```

 * If you want to test the app with sewers faillures.
-Extract the folder called: Sample_images.zip and test the app with this images o https://drive.google.com/u/1/uc?id=16GTvZwzdWhFhLtqN23PGg7RGA_NibMaT&export=download
+Extract the folder called: Sample_images.zip o https://drive.google.com/u/1/uc?id=16GTvZwzdWhFhLtqN23PGg7RGA_NibMaT&export=download and test the app with this images.

 **IMPORTANT**